 This formula will concatenate the contents of cells A1 and B1 with a comma and space between them.

-If you want to concatenate columns containing both text and numbers, you need to convert the numbers to text first.
+If you want to concatenate columns containing both text and numbers, you should convert the numbers to text first.
 You can do this by using the TEXT function in Excel.
-The TEXT function converts a number to text in a specific format.
+Because this one converts a number to text in a specific format.

 = A1 & ” (” & TEXT(B1, “0”) & “)”

-In this formula, A1 contains the person’s name, and B1 contains their age.
-The TEXT function converts the age value in cell B1 to text in the format “0”, which means no decimal places.
+In this formula, A1 contains the person’s name.
+While the B1 contains their age.
+The TEXT function converts the age value in cell B1 to text in the format 0.
+And this means no decimal places.

 Concatenating Columns with Line Breaks

-If you want to concatenate columns with line breaks, you can use the CHAR(10) function in Excel.
-The CHAR(10) function represents a line break character in Excel.
+If you want to concatenate columns with line breaks, you can use CHAR(10) function in Excel.
+This function normally represents a line break character in Excel.

-For example, suppose you have two columns containing the address of a customer, with the street address in one column and the city, state, and zip code in another column.
-You want to create a column that shows the full address with a line break between the street address and the city, state, and zip code.
-To do this, you need to use the following formula:
+In case you have two columns containing the address of a customer.
+And with the street address in one column and the city, state and zip code in another column.
+You want to create a column that shows the full address with a line break between each component.
+If you wanna do this, you need to use the following formula.

 = A1 & CHAR(10) & B1

-In this formula, A1 contains the street address, and B1 contains the city, state, and zip code.
-The CHAR(10) function adds a line break between the two columns, resulting in a concatenated cell with the full address.
+In this formula, A1 contains the street address.
+While B1 contains the city, state and zip code.
+The CHAR(10) function adds a line break between the two columns.
+So this is indeed resulting in a concatenated cell with full address.

 Concatenating Columns with Conditional Formatting

-Conditional formatting is a useful tool in Excel that allows you to highlight specific cells or ranges of cells based on certain conditions.
-You can use conditional formatting with concatenation to create a dynamic output that changes based on the values in the input cells.
+Conditional formatting basically highlights specific cells based on certain conditions.
+You can use conditional formatting with concatenation to create a dynamic output.
+This means it changes based on the values you write.

-For example, suppose you have two columns containing the first name and last name of a group of people, and you want to create a column that shows the full name in bold if the person is over 30 years old.
-To do this, you need to use the following formula in the concatenated cell:
+In case you have two columns containing the first name and last name.
+Also here, you want to create a column that shows the full name in bold if the person is over 30 years old.
+You can use the following formula in the concatenated cell:

 = A1 & ” ” & B1